-Climate change is one of the biggest threats facing society today.
-This was recognized in 2015, when 195 countries signed the Paris Climate Agreement, committing countries to transition to a lower carbon economy and limit the global average temperature rise to well below 2 degrees Celsius (°C) above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C. At Avaron, we are strong supporters of the Paris Agreement and the disclosure recommendations of the Financial Stability Board’s Task Force on TCFD.
+Climate change as the biggest threat facing society today was recognized in 2015, when 195 countries signed the Paris Climate Agreement, committing countries to transition to a lower carbon economy and limit the global average temperature rise to well below 2 degrees Celsius (°C) above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C. At Avaron, we are supporters of the Paris Agreement and the disclosure recommendations of the Financial Stability Board’s Task Force on TCFD.
 Our approach to climate change is outlined in the Climate Change Policy Statement.
 We have set a long-term commitment for our Emerging Europe equity strategy to have net-zero emission investments by 2050 and to achieve 50% portfolio carbon footprint reduction by 2030.

 We commit to actively exercise our rights as a shareholder via voting at shareholder meetings and engaging – having an active dialogue – with investee companies.
 We maintain direct contact with companies we invest in on ESG issues and push for constant improvement.
 Exercise of voting rights is central to our practice of responsible investment as it enables to maintain shareholder oversight of the issuers’ policies and management.
 Voting activities are carried out in accordance to our Voting Policy.
 Since 2019 we publish detailed voting records of all our funds.

-Since 2011 Avaron has been the signatory of UN Principles for Responsible Investment (PRI) that are designed to encourage the integration and analysis of ESG characteristics into investment practice.
-On annual basis we disclose via the UNPRI Reporting Framework.
+We disclose on responsible investment practices on annual basis via our Responsible Investment Report and the UNPRI Reporting Framework.
 Transparency Reports, publicly available also on the PRI website, show signatory responses to all of the mandatory indicators as well as responses to voluntary indicators that the signatory has agreed to make public.
 Assessment Reports demonstrate how a signatory has progressed in its implementation of the principles year-on-year and enable to benchmark against its peers.
-We have decided to make our Assessment Reports public to offer better transparency on our responsible investment efforts.
+We have made our Assessment Reports public to offer better transparency on our responsible investment efforts.